-Note 2: By a "looked-after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
+A 'looked-after child' is one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its functions.
 Previously looked after children are children who have been adopted, subject to child arrangement orders or special guardianship orders.
 Adopted children are those for whom an adoption order is made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
 A 'child arrangements order' is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
 A 'special guardianship order' is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).

 Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (eg a copy of the adoption, child arrangements or special guardianship order).
-A "looked-after child" includes any child who appears to have been in state care outside England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+A 'looked-after child' includes any child who appears to have been in state care outside England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-Note 3: When applying under criterion 2 (exceptional medical or social needs), you must include supporting evidence from an independent professional person who is aware of the situation and supports your reasons for preferring XYZ School.
-This supporting evidence must clearly demonstrate why the school is the most suitable and must illustrate the difficulties that would be caused if your child had to attend another school.
-The person supplying the evidence should be a doctor, heath visitor, social worker, etc. who is aware of your child's or your own case.
-The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate educational professionals where necessary.
+Applications under criterion 2 (exceptional medical or social needs), must be supported by evidence from an independent professional person which clearly demonstrates why the school is the most suitable and must illustrate the difficulties that would be caused if the child had to attend another school.
+The person supplying the evidence should be a doctor, heath visitor, social worker, etc. who is aware of the circumstances of the case.
+The school reserves the right to ask for further evidence or clarification where necessary and may seek the advice of appropriate professionals where necessary.

-Note 4: By normal home address, we mean the child's home address.
-This must be where the parent or legal carer of the child lives with the child unless it is proved that the child is resident elsewhere with someone else who has legal care and control of the child.
+The home address is where the child normally lives.
+This will be where the parent or legal carer of the child lives with the child unless it is shown that the child is resident elsewhere with someone else who has legal care and control of them.
 The address should be a residential property that is owned, leased or rented by the child's parent/s or person with legal care and control of the child.

-To avoid doubt, where a child lives with parents with shared responsibility, each for part of a week or month, the address where the child lives will be determined having regard to a joint declaration from the parents stating the exact pattern of residence.
-If the residence is not split equally, then the relevant address used will be that at which we are satisfied that the child spends the majority of the school week.
-Where there is an equal split or there is any doubt about residence, we will make the judgment about which address to use for the purpose of determining whether to offer a place.
-We will take into account, for example, the following:
+Where a child lives with parents with shared responsibility, each for part of a week or month, the address where the child lives will be determined having regard to a joint declaration from the parents stating the exact pattern of residence.
+If the residence is not split equally, then the relevant address used will be that at which the child spends the majority of the school week.
+Where there is an equal split or there is any doubt about residence, the home address will be assumed to be the address at which the child is registered with a GP.